 Combining all three factors—ACR, ceiling coverage and airflow velocity—results in the following table:

 Before deciding on the appropriate velocity and air changes for your application, Terra Universal recommends careful evaluation of factors such as number of personnel, effectiveness of garbing protocol, access frequency and cleanliness of process equipment.
 Once the required air change figure is established, the number of required FFUs can be determined using this formula: No. of FFUs = (Air Changes/Hour ÷60) x (Cubic ft. in room÷ 650*)

 Meeting Class 100 standards using the low-end air change recommendation (240/hour) inside a 12’ x 12’ x 7’ (3302 mm x 3302 mm x 2134 mm) cleanroom, with 1008 cu. ft. of volume, requires 6 FFUs.
 To meet the same standard using the high-end air change recommendation (480/hour) requires 12 FFUs.

 Cleanrooms are designed to maintain positive pressure, preventing "unclean" (contaminated) air from flowing inside and less-clean air from flowing into clean areas.
 The idea is to ensure that filtered air always flows from cleanest to less-clean spaces.
 In a multi-chambered cleanroom, for instance, the cleanest room is kept at the highest pressure.
 Pressure levels are set so that the cleanest air flows into spaces with less-clean air.
 Thus, multiple pressure levels may need to be maintained.

-A differential air pressure of 0.03 to 0.05 inches water gage is recommended between spaces.
+A differential air pressure of 0.03 to 0.05 inches water gauge is recommended between spaces.
 In order to ensure that pressure differentials remain constant when doors are opened, or other events occur, control systems must be in place.

 Laminar and Turbulent Air Flow